psychose-club/IBO/README.md

 ### Planned features
 We are considering the following features to be added when enough people ask for it:
 * More data types (If possible)
-* HEX Search for the entire file not only one chunk.

 If you want to contribute and add some features create an issue in the Issues tab and create a pull request! :)